Why did the greatest ancient marathoner of all time slow down so much in the decade of his 70s?

 Of course there is more to running marathon than 02 max.

 Whitlock's training in his 70s and 80 did not follow the current generally accepted marathon training principles.
 He did no speed work except in races.
-In his 70s he is said to have run up to 3 hours a day , almost every day at a very slow pace, described as a slow shuffle.
+In his 70s he is said to have run up to 3 hours a day , almost every day at a very slow pace, described by him as a "slow shuffle".
 He carried the LSD (long slow distances) program to a extreme.

 Tim Noakes, noted exercise physiologists and long time endurance athlete, believes that a major reason than marathon times decrease markedly in the decade of their 70s is that most older runners cannot maintain the hours of training necessary to perform well in the marathon in part because there are too manyminor ( and major injuries), too many aches and pains.
 The muscles endure better than the "connectors", i.e the structures and tissue connecting the bones to the muscles and joints.

-Yet it may be that even in the absence of significant injury or a nagging series of minor injuries a human's running speed for distance decreased significantly during the 8th decade of life. (about 25% decrease in marathon running speed for the world's greater old timer marathoner.)
+Yet it may be that even in the absence of significant injury or a nagging series of minor injuries and even with high level of training a human's running speed for distance decreases significantly during the 8th decade of life. (about 25% decrease in marathon running speed for the world's greater old timer marathoner.)
 One suspect to consider is muscle loss of "spring function" and the spring function of tendons and the arch of the foot.
 You figuratively and maybe literally loose the "spring in your step".